kumarankit1234/react-starter-kit/Readme.md

 29. Wrapped the store dispatch to add custom logging.
 This is is route to learning middlewares in redux.

 30. Added one more wrapper around store to handle async params to dispatch.

+31. Created a middlewares function that execute all the middleware.